Love Stuff

-Love Stuff is the debut studio album by American singer and songwriter Elle King.
-It was released physically and digitally in the United States on February 13, 2015, and on vinyl on March 3, 2015, through RCA Records.
-The album was mastered by Stephen Marcussen at Marcussen Mastering, which is located in Hollywood, California.
+Love Stuff is the debut studio album by American singer and songwriter Elle King, released in the United States on February 13, 2015 by RCA Records.
+The album peaked at number 26 on the Billboard 200, received platinum by the Recording Industry Association of America (RIAA), and was generally praised by music critics.
+It was mastered in Hollywood, California at Stephen Marcussen's namesake recording studio.

-The album was preceded by its lead single "Ex's & Oh's", which was released on September 23, 2014, and has since peaked at No. 10 on the Billboard Hot 100.
-It has since been certified double Platinum.
-"Ex's & Oh's" reached the top of the Alternative Songs chart in September 2015, becoming only the second song by a solo female to reach the top since 1996 after Lorde achieved the feat in 2013 with "Royals".
+The album was preceded by its lead single "Ex's & Oh's", which was released on September 23, 2014, peaked at number ten on the Billboard Hot 100, and received quadruple platinum certification by the RIAA.
+Additionally, the song peaked the Alternative Songs chart in September 2015, becoming only the second song by a female solo act to do so since 1996 after Lorde achieved the feat in 2013 with "Royals".
 It was also preceded by the promotional single "Under the Influence".
-The album's second single "America's Sweetheart" was also a commercial success it peaked at no.10 on the Hot Rock & Alternative Songs (Billboard) becoming her second song to do so, it has since been certified platinum in Canada.
+The album's second single, "America's Sweetheart", peaked at number ten on Billboard's Hot Rock & Alternative Songs chart — becoming her second song to do so — and has since been certified platinum by Music Canada.

-The album made history by being the first ever number 1 album on the UK Americana chart, which launched on 28 January 2016.
+The album made history by being the first album to debut atop the UK Americana chart, which launched on 28 January 2016.
 It also was placed No. 2 on UK Biggest Americana Albums of 2016 and has since been certified platinum in the United States.

 Composition

-Love Stuff blends elements of folk, gospel, R&B, and punk-pop.
+Love Stuff intertwines blues, country and rock with elements of folk, gospel, R&B, and punk-pop.